 Sources: This information was verified by the JHA on April 2, 2021.

-This waiting list is for rental assistance in Jonesboro and Clayton County, Georgia.
+This waiting list is for Section 8 Housing Choice Voucher rental assistance in Jonesboro and Clayton County, Georgia.

-To apply during the opening period, applicants were required to pick up an application at the JHA office.
+To apply during the opening period, applicants were required to print the paper application.

 For more information, visit the JHA website.